adnzaki/ss-paging/docs/builtin-components/intro.md

 ## Available Components

-SSPaging provides three core components that you can use in your project:
+SSPaging provides four components that you can use in your project:

 - `Table`
 - `SelectRow`